UpsylonDev/upsylon-node.js-clean-achitecture-template/docs/en/GETTING_STARTED.md

 ### 1. Start Services (Database & Redis)

-We use Docker to run PostgreSQL and Redis without having to install them manually on your system.
+We use Docker to run MongoDB and Redis without having to install them manually on your system.

 ```bash
 docker-compose up -d